 We must locate an biphasic lead, then we look for the lead perpendicular to this one.

 If the QRS is predominantly positive, the axis will be located in its direction; if the QRS is predominantly negative, it will be located on the opposite direction

-Example: If III is biphasic, we look for the lead perpendicular to it, that is, aVR.
-If aVR is negative the cardiac axis is on the opposite direction, 30º.
+Example: If aVL is biphasic, we look for the lead perpendicular to it, that is, II.
+As the QRS complex is positive in lead II the axis is in the same direction, 60º.

 Exact Heart Axis Calculation

 See also: Heart axis calculator

 If you want to know the exact location of the Cardiac Axis (for example: "The Axis is located at exactly 63º"), you should measure the QRS in I and III, translate the measurements to the Hexaxial Reference System and manually calculate the Cardiac Axis angle.